DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/bff/apis/yarp.md

 ```

 Similarly to the [simple HTTP forwarder]({{<ref "/bff/apis/remote#access-token-requirements" >}}), the allowed values for the token type are *User*, *Client*, *UserOrClient*.

+Routes that set the *Duende.Bff.Yarp.TokenType* metadata **require** the given type of access token.
+If it is unavailable (for example, if the *User* token type is specified but the request to the BFF is anonymous), then the proxied request will not be sent, and the BFF will return an HTTP 401: Unauthorized response.

 If you are using the code config method, call the *WithAccessToken* extension method to achieve the same thing: